top of page

 Figure 1-2: Triple Constraints Theory

-Projects can be conceived and worked through completion by any individual, team, or organization.
-How effective and efficient they can be is the difference between success or failure, gains or deficits, etc. Project management is sought after and naturally comes into play and becomes an essential part of the project process.
+Projects can be conceived and executed by any individual, team, or organization.
+The effectiveness and efficiency of these projects can determine success or failure.
+Project management is essential and naturally comes into play during the project process.

-Application of project management is where the fork in the road becomes most apparent.
-“Project management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements" (A Guide to the Project Management Body Of Knowledge Sixth Edition, p.
+The application of project management is where the fork in the road becomes most apparent.
+“Project management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements" (PMBOK Guide Sixth Edition, p.
 10).
-Most organizations seek certified project professionals that can apply project management knowledge, tools, and techniques to support or drive change in their organizations.
-Stakeholder buy-in, understanding roles and responsibilities, governance and oversight are a few of the necessities for a successful project.
-Certified project professionals initiates, plans, executes, monitor and controls the project, as well as closes out projects increasing the likelihood of projects achieving success.
+Most organizations seek certified project professionals who can apply project management knowledge, tools, and techniques to support or drive change.

-Once the project is finished, the results of the project can be or are incorporated into the organization’s operations as seamlessly as possible, and the resources are released back to their normal duties.
+Once the project is finished, the results can be incorporated into the organization’s operations as seamlessly as possible, and the resources are released back to their normal duties.

 References

-A Guide to the Project Management Body of Knowledge (PMBOK Guide) -- Seventh Edition and the Standard for Project Management.
+A Guide to the Project Management Body of Knowledge (PMBOK Guide) -- Seventh Edition.
 (2021).
 Newtown Square: Project Management Institute.

 A Guide to the Project Management Body Of Knowledge Sixth Edition.
 (2017).
 Newtown Square: Project Management Institute.